 Is Kefir Healthy?

-The bacteria in kefir form special colonies, and as a result, kefir is one of the most powerful probiotics in the world.
+The bacteria forms special colonies, and as a result, is one of the most powerful probiotics in the world.

 And by now, you’re probably aware that the health of our gut bacteria is critical to our overall health—from helping us sleep better to aiding in weight loss, healing the gut, and preventing allergies.

 On top of its impressive probiotic properties, also has a good amount of vitamin K2, one of the vitamins most often missing in the American diet.
 Among other health benefits, vitamin K2 aids the processing of calcium and helps ensure that it ends up strengthening bones rather than getting deposited where it doesn’t belong (like the arteries).

 Other studies have shown that kefir helps to calm an overactive immune system.
 Kefir lactobacilli, a rod-shaped bacteria in kefir, helps to tell your immune system to “stand down” against things that aren’t really threats (like pet dander and dust) that cause the stuffy nose and watery eyes we get with allergies.